-Camp CBG does not require a medical examination to attend camp; however, we ask that you fill out our Online Emergency Form as soon as you complete your online registration.
-In order for your child to attend camp, we must have a completed health form on file by June 1, 2013.
+Camp CBG does not require a medical examination to attend camp; however, we ask that you fill out our Emergency/Health History Form as soon as you complete your online registration.
+In order for your child to attend camp, we must have a completed Emergency/Health History Form on file by June 1, 2014.
 You can submit a form here.

 We are happy to offer before-camp and after-camp care for your camper.
 Program will be supervised by Camp CBG staff.
 Activities will include games, art projects, and gardening.
 Pack an extra snack for your camper for after-camp care.
-Morning fees are $45/camper/per week; afternoon fees are $60/camper/week, and cannot be pro-rated for partial use; no membership discount available.
+Morning fees are $50/camper/per week; afternoon fees are $63/camper/week, and cannot be pro-rated for partial use; no membership discount available.

 Camp CBG does not provide daily snacks to Campers.
 Please pack a nut-free snack for your camper each day.
 We will take a snack break mid-morning and mid-afternoon daily.
 Some camps may be making their own additional snacks during Camp CBG.
-If your child has food allergies that may prevent him/her from consuming these snacks, please specify to what degree on the Online Emergency Form.
+If your child has food allergies or diet restrictions that may prevent him/her from consuming nut-free snacks, please specify to what degree on the Emergency/Health History Form.

-Please let us know on your child’s Online Emergency Form, if your child has special needs: i.e. physical, emotional, educational, or medical.
+Please let us know on your child’s Emergency/Health History Form if your child has special needs: i.e. physical, emotional, educational, or medical.
 Advise us of any severe allergies or chronic illness.
 This includes information regarding food or airborne allergies.
 If your child will require special accommodations, please call (847) 835-8361 to discuss your situation prior to registering.

 In order to provide the best possible experiences for your children, one-week camps are limited to 12 or 15 campers and two-week camps are limited to 20 campers.
 My First Camp is limited to 12 child/adult pairs per camp.
 Camps are led by Chicago Botanic Garden staff and qualified teachers, with assistance from interns and volunteers.
 Biographies of your campers' instructors will be available online this spring.